xristp/todoappforiphone/SECURITY.md

 - Firebase handles all OAuth security

 ### 2. **Email Whitelist**
-Only `polipaxrhstos@gmail.com` is allowed access.
+Only the email specified in `ALLOWED_EMAIL` environment variable is allowed access.
 This is enforced at multiple layers:

 #### Layer 1: Login Route (`/api/auth/login`)
 - Verifies Firebase ID token